amido/stacks-java-module-parent/README.md

 ### Localized solution using Maven Archetypes

-If you wish to customise the module and use your organisation's namespaces instead of Amido's.
-You can create a [Maven archetype](https://maven.apache.org/archetype/index.html).
-Archetype is Maven's tool for scaffolding and offers lots of extra functionality.
+If you wish to customise the module and use your organisation's namespaces instead of Amido's, you can create a [Maven archetype](https://maven.apache.org/archetype/index.html).
+Archetypes are Maven's tool for scaffolding and offers lots of extra functionality.
 We suggest spending some time looking into them.
 We use Archetype to create a template and enable you to adopt this module under your organisation's namespace.
 To use the deployed archetypes:

 1. Make and move to a new folder